 Koh Lone, situated in the middle of Chalong Bay, is in spite of Phuket's mad rush for development still a quiet, lush place

 with only a few upmarket resorts on site.
-It'd easy to hire a long-tail boat ride for the 15 minute trip from Chalong Pier
+It's easy to hire a long-tail boat ride for the 15 minute trip from Chalong Pier

 Coral Island (Koh Hae)

-Coral Island in a few minutes ride from the south east coast of Phuket.
+Coral Island is a few minutes ride from the Southeast coast of Phuket.
 Surrounded by several major coral reefs of all

 diving and it is generally regarded as a a one-day destination.